danylovolokh/Setup-Free-Bitbucket-Cloud-CI/README.md

 storeFile=keystore_file
 storePassword=store_password
 keyAlias=key
-keyPassword=jeyPassword
+keyPassword=keyPassword
 ```
 "*keystore_file*":
 This is a keystore file with your signing key.

 ![alt_tag](https://user-images.githubusercontent.com/2686355/54085385-3788e180-4346-11e9-8e2b-13c065c95e92.png)

 2. Now we have to add this repository as a git submodule.
+Call the following command in the main repository.
 > git submodule add <url> signing_info_from_another_repository

 3. Add signing configuration to the "*app/build.gradle file*"